Corporate Transparency Act

 As part of the National Defense Authorization Act of 2021 Congress adopted the Corporate Transparency Act (or "CTA").
 The CTA includes some of the most significant changes to US anti-money laundering ("AML") laws in recent years.

-Among other things, the CTA requires that U.S.. companies file a beneficial ownership report with FinCEN - the Financial Crimes Enforcement Network of the U.S. Treasury Department.
+Among other things, the CTA requires that companies formed or registered to do business in the U.S. file a beneficial ownership report with FinCEN - the Financial Crimes Enforcement Network of the U.S. Treasury Department.
 These beneficial ownership reports will enable FinCEN to assemble a massive database of beneficial ownership information.
-FinCEN will use its database to fight money laundering in cooperation with other U.S. law enforcement agencies.
+FinCEN will use its database to fight money laundering through shell companies and a number of other new threats in cooperation with other U.S. law enforcement agencies.
+FinCEN's database of beneficial ownership will not be public, but it will effectively end corporate anonymity in a way that brings U.S. practice more in line with European practice.

 What Does the Corporate Transparency Act Require?